Font Size: A A A

 Goal: Detect a lump before you can feel it.

-Screening tests like mammography have been very successful in detecting breast cancer at an early stage.
+Screening tests like mammography have been very successful in finding breast cancer at an early stage.
 The goal of the screening is to find the cancer before it causes symptoms (like a lump that can be felt).

 More Information: